Automattic/vip-governance-plugin/README.md

 ### `vip-governance/v1/<role>/rules`

-This endpoint is meant to return the combined rules for a given role, so it's easy to visualize what the rules would look like in practice.
-It's used within the admin panel, to provide this functionality.
-It's guarded by being limited to users with the `manage_options` permission only.
+This endpoint is used to return the combined rules for a given role.
+This API is utilized by the settings page to visualize merged default and role rules for a selected role.
+It's only available to users with the `manage_options` permission.

 It has only three root level keys: `allowedBlocks`, `blockSettings` and `allowedFeatures`.